slsa-framework/slsa/docs/spec/draft/source-requirements.md

 Requirements:

-#### Source provenance attestations
+#### Source attestations

-Source attestations are associated with the revision identifier delivered to consumers.
-They are a statement of fact from the perspective of the SCP.
-They contain information about how a specific revision was created and how it came to exist in its present context.
+A source attestation contains information about how a specific revision was created and how it came to exist in its present context.
+They are associated with the revision identifier delivered to consumers and are a statement of fact from the perspective of the SCP.

-For example, if a consumer is authorized to access source on a particular branch, they MUST be able to fetch the source attestation documents for revisions in the history of that branch.
+If a consumer is authorized to access source on a particular branch, they MUST be able to fetch the source attestation documents for revisions in the history of that branch.

-It is possible that an SCP can make no provenance claims about a particular revision.
+It is possible that an SCP can make no claims about a particular revision.
-For example, this would happen if the revision was created on another SCP.
+For example, this would happen if the revision was created on another SCP, or if the revision was not the result of an accepted change management process.

 #### Change management process

 The repo must define how the content of a [branch](#definitions) is allowed to change.
+This is typically done via the configuration of branch protection rules.
 It MUST NOT be possible to modify the content of a branch without following its documented process.

+SLSA Source Level 2 ensures that all changes are recorded and attributable to an actor.
+SLSA Source Level 3 ensures that the documented process was followed.

+The change management tool MUST be able to authoritatively state that each new revision reachable from the protected branch represents only the changes reviewed via the process.

 The change management tool MUST provide at a minimum: